BristolCompositesInstitute/RSE-Guide/_styleguide/code_for_readability.md

+---
-# Write code for readability, maintainability, and clarity
+title: "Write code for readability, maintainability, and clarity"
+---

 It is generally accepted that reading code is harder than writing code (even when reading our own code).
 This is because when we write code we have some